Relationship counseling

 -

 Ideally, we’ll start by meeting weekly to build momentum toward your goals, and reassess this cadence as our work progresses.
-However, if biweekly is more realistic, I still believe it’s very much worth the effort.

 In the first few sessions, we start by mapping out your relationship—your story, your strengths, your struggles, your support systems, and what you’re both hoping for.
 I’ll also check in about things like trauma history and cultural or family influences—because all of that shapes how you relate to one another.